 Bet Golf Effectively with These Basics

 Betting on golf is the ultimate sweat, but you need to understand the basics before jumping in.
-Action can last for 18 holes or an entire four-day tournament, and there’s an abundance of ways to wager on the sport.
+Action can last for a single shot or an entire four-day tournament, and there’s an abundance of ways to wager on golf.

 At first glance, the sheer number of players in a given tournament can make the prospect of betting on golf seem daunting.